salehhannan/dank-memer-suggestions-and-bugs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: league
-about: Suggest an idea for this project
+about: greate a guld command so that possibly a guild/server can run this command so that one person from that server cannot rob another person from that same server no matter which guild
-title: ''
+title: 'clan?'
 labels: enhancement request
 assignees: ''